IanWold/ianwold.github.io/Site/Posts/roll_your_own_csharp_results.md

 }
 ```

-Now the records whih represent our result states already contain all of the information we need, so we don't need to duplicate those properties on the `DatabaseQueryResult` object.
+Now the records which represent our result states already contain all of the information we need, so we don't need to duplicate those properties on the `DatabaseQueryResult` object.
 In order to keep our state we can define an `object` field for our result class to store whichever result state we've gotten.
 Since our result object is carefully guarding its instantiation and internal state, I don't think we need to worry about type safety here.
 If you've got a different situation you might need to implement something more robust, though.

 ```csharp